DavidPardy/ttt_v2/README.md

 - Open up your terminal and type in 'git clone https://github.com/DavidPardy/ttt_v2.git'

-- Once that process has taken place, type in 'cd ttt_v2'.
+- Once that process has taken place, type in 'cd ttt_v2', then 'cd lib .

 - To run the game, type in 'ruby start_game.rb'.
 This should bring up the board and ask for human input.